 this transmission?

 LEARN MOREThis course includes a six-month Immersion followed by a three-month Deepening on Jamgön Kongtrul’s text Creation and Completion.
-This course includes live webinars and weekly video teachings with Mingyur Rinpoche, interactive sessions with Tergar guides, and much more.
-The Heart of Tantra: Immersion is included as part your Vajrayana Online subscription.
+It also includes live webinars and weekly video teachings with Mingyur Rinpoche, interactive sessions with Tergar guides, and much more.

 “It is our basic ignorance which causes impure perceptions to manifest so that everything appears as ordinary, suffering and defiled.
 We have to “clean the lenses” in order to see that what looks so ordinary is actually a pure realm of utter transcendence.”